chubbyphp/chubbyphp-mock/README.md

 **This does not work to get rid of the final keyword on internal classes.**

-### What cannot be mocked
+### What Cannot Be Mocked

+- **Static methods**

+- **Properties**

+- **Interfaces extending internal interfaces:**
-- Interfaces extending internal interfaces like `Traversable` which behave like a flag, but not containing methods.
+  Interfaces that extend built-in PHP interfaces like `Traversable` are used as markers rather than containing methods.
+They cannot be mocked.
-- Internal final Classes/Methods even when installing `dg/bypass-finals`
-- Classes from older not that well built php extensions, which cannot be fully reverse engineered by reflections.
-- Classes with final __construct, cause this methods gets overridden by the mocking and will not match the signature.

-If you find other bugs, please create an issue.
-Either it's a bug within this library or something to add to the list.
+- **Internal final classes or methods:**
+  Even with tools like `dg/bypass-finals`, you cannot mock internal final classes or methods.

+- **Poorly built extension classes:**
+  Some older PHP extensions create classes that cannot be fully reverse-engineered using reflection.
+These classes are not mockable.

+- **Classes with a final `__construct` method:**
+  If a class's constructor is marked as final, it gets overridden during mocking, leading to a signature mismatch.
+As a result, such classes cannot be properly mocked.

+Please report if you find other restrictions / bugs.

 ## Upgrade